Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Results

 \subsubsection{\textbf{Younger participants exhibit significant alignment differences between deliberation rounds}}

 Figure \ref{fig:socio} compares alignment, the proportion across homogeneous and heterogeneous deliberation rounds, segmented by gender and age groups.
 In the homogeneous round, younger participants (Age $\leq 33$) and female participants exhibit higher median alignment (0.33 and 0.35, respectively), while older participants (Age $>$ 42) and male participants have lower alignment medians (0.23 and 0.32, respectively).
 In the heterogeneous round, alignment for younger participants and females decreases (to 0.28 and 0.30), whereas older participants and males experience increases (to 0.34 and 0.37, respectively).
 Due to the smaller sample sizes within each group, only the difference in alignment for younger participants meets the threshold for statistical significance ($p=0.047$).
-For the other groups, the observed differences do not reach statistical significance ($p=0.534$ for males, $p=0.117$ for females, $p=0.066$ for middle-aged participants, and $p=0.093$ for older participants).
+For the other groups, the observed differences do not reach statistical significance.

 The results suggest that homogeneous deliberation may create a setting where younger and perhaps also female participants exhibit higher alignment, potentially because of fewer conflicting perspectives or reduced influence from dominant voices.
 However, the lower alignment observed for these groups in heterogeneous deliberations could also indicate a greater openness to new ideas or a tendency to adjust preferences in response to diverse viewpoints.
 These interpretations remain speculative, as the specific reasons driving these patterns are unclear and require further investigation.